 How does it work

-CodeTwo software always intercepts emails for processing with its agent installed at the Microsoft Exchange Transport Service of the on-premises Exchange Server.
+CodeTwo software always intercepts emails for processing with its agent installed within the Microsoft Exchange Transport Service of the on-premises Exchange Server.

 So for CodeTwo Exchange Rules Pro to be able to process emails in the hybrid environment, such environment must be set to route all emails through a server with CodeTwo software installed.
-Emails that do not pass a server with CodeTwo software installed will obviously not be processed.
+Emails that do not pass through the server with CodeTwo software installed will obviously not be processed.

 Inbound and outbound traffic